 Abusing fentanyl in combination with other drugs or alcohol makes its side effects and dangers even worse.
-When combined with heroin or other depressants, you risk respiratory distress, coma, and death.
+When fentanyl is combined with heroin or other depressants, you risk the following:

 Your only sure way out of addiction to fentanyl starts in detox and includes rehab.
 Specifically, rehab is a critical step in recovery due to the therapies, education, and support these programs provide.
 Without rehab, however, you risk a potentially deadly relapse.

 Crest View Recovery Center, in the beautiful mountains of Asheville, North Carolina, treats people like you for lasting recovery from fentanyl addiction.
 Opiate addiction treatment includes support, therapies, and the education you deserve for lasting recovery.
-Men and women from all over the United States find strength in recovery from fentanyl and other substances at CVRC, just as you can also.
+Men and women from all over the United States find strength in recovery from various substances at CVRC, just as you can also.

 Addiction treatment services at Crest View Recovery Center include: